 All are excellent/near mint newsstand copies, complete, with no mailing labels or "local" edition name stamps on them. $1.59 cover.
 I have 2 full sets and 2 extra Jeff Gordons.

 All as new, unused, unless noted.

-Batman Glow-in-the-dark mail-in flying disc from the 1989 Batman cereal, mint in mailer bags.
+Batman Glow-in-the-dark mail-in flying disc (like a Frisbee, but not made by Wham-O) from the 1989 Batman cereal, mint in mailer bags.
 9" diameter.
-The copyright date of 1940 on it refers to that version Bat Symbol copyright date, not the year this disc was produced, as they of course didn't make these things in 1940.
+The copyright date of 1940 on it refers to that version of the Bat Symbol, not the year this disc was produced, as they of course didn't make these things in 1940.
 Have 2...$8 ea.
 (View)

 Cal Ripken Jr. mini-bat and card set, by Signature Bats, 1996.
 Mint in package, still shrinkwrapped.
 Mine's #3481/15,000.
 "The World's Smallest Louisville Slugger", the black wooden bat is 4.5" long, and "every bat is a genuine scale replica of game used equipment and bears the Louisville Slugger trademark and player's reproduced signature," it says on the box.
 Comes with acrylic stand that holds both bat and card.
 Neat little item for Baltimore Orioles/Ripken fans.
 The clear plastic lid has a "wave" in it on right side due to the shrink-wrap, just so you know.
 List price was $15.
 Clearance!...$10 (View)

 Starting Lineup 1996 Olympics Dan O'Brien figure, with trading card.
 Part of the Timeless Legends series.
 Dan was the Olympic Decathlon champion.
 NM hang card/bubble.
 Clearance!...$2 (View)